AnilSorathiya/room-temperature/README.md

 ﻿# Room Temperature Model and Docker Container

 ## Introduction
+Temperature sensors provides good accuracy when you use in control variables.
+However, when you embedded into a harware device, there are other variables affect the reading of the sensor such as processor temperature, external temperature, any LED attach with the device.

-This is `room-temperature` docker container that compute room temperature using ML model.
-This container provides endpoints to compute room temperature.
+This is `room-temperature` docker container that compute room temperature using ML model taking as input of above variables.
+This container provides endpoints so that it can be easy deployed and call from user interface/app or even internal infrastructure services for further complex computation.
 Please refer the [docker-compose.yml](docker-compose.yml) file for the configuration details.
 This is simple example of linear model here.
-The model has been developed offline and used here to predict the room temperature value.
+The model has been developed offline and used here to predict the room temperature value through API call.

 ## Folder structure:
 ```